Shane Piche, A New York School Bus Driver, Raped A 14-Year-Old Girl On His Bus Route, Gets No Prison Time

 — Misty M. Richmond (@Richmomm) April 29, 2019

-In issuing his sentence, Judge James P. McClusky stated that he didn’t believe Piche deserved prison time because this was his first criminal offense, and because there was only one victim.
+In issuing his sentence, Judge James P. McClusky stated that he didn’t believe Piche deserved prison time because this was his first criminal offense and because there was only one victim.

 The victim’s mother was not pleased.